kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 ~~~~
 struct {
   uint16 key_package_ID;
+  opaque pre-seed[HKDF.Nh];
 } KPSeedContext
 ~~~~

-OPEN QUESTION
+OPEN QUESTIONS

-- Not sure how to provide immediate FS for consumed virtual client key packages.
+Not sure how to provide immediate FS for consumed virtual client key packages.
 Some strawmen designs I can think of right now are:

-   1. use FS-Exporter + PPRF alla MLS Secret Tree or
+   1. use FS-Exporter to get kp_tree_secret.
+Initilize a PPRF = MLS Secret Tree with root kp_tree_secret.
+Use PPRF(emulator_client_leaf, KP_generation) to get an FS key k.
+Set kp_seed := HKDF(k, pre-seed, VClientSeedContext) with fresh random pre-seed to get PCS for kp_seed.
+Generate KP secrets using kp_seed. delete k and kp_seed.
+At any time, delete KP secrets get immediate FS for the KP.

-   2. use MLS-Exporter + force subgroup commit when a KP consumed or
+   2. use MLS-Exporter with fresh random pre-seed as label to get kp_seed with PCS.
+Force subgroup commit when a KP consumed to ensure exporter_secret deleted for FS.

-   3. use FS-Export + generating a KP requires first anouncing to subgroup in a subgroup commit...
+   3. use FS-Export to get kp_seed + generating a KP requires first anouncing to subgroup in a subgroup commit.
+PCS from subgroup commit PCS.
+FS because FS-Exporter.

 The hard part is minimizing the need for (subgroup) commits while ensuring immediate FS for consumed KPs.
-(1)-(3) solve this with different trade-offs.
-(1) imposes largest local state and compute cost but also requires no commits at all.
-(2) simpler but imposes commit dependency between super/sub groups which sucks IMO and probably makes FS for supergroup welcome msgs more complicated to ensure.
+(1)-(3) solve this with different trade-offs:

+  1. imposes largest local state and compute cost but also requires no commits and has optimal PCFS for KPs.
+Requires subgroup App Msgs (or somethign similar) to coordinate when KPs generated.

+  2. simpler than 1. but imposes commit dependency between super/sub groups.
+Probably makes FS for supergroup welcome msgs more complicated to ensure.
 What if subgroup commit fails for some reason?
-Which emulator client should issue subgroup commit to avoid "stampeding heard"?
-(3) Simpler & avoids stampeding heard but still imposes subgroup commit as pre-req to generating KPs.
+Which emulator client should issue subgroup commit to avoid "stampeding herd"? requires subgroup App Msg to coordinate secrets when KP created.

+  3. simpler than 1. & avoids stampeding herd but still imposes subgroup commit as pre-req to generating KPs.
+Also grows PCS window for KP to subgroup commit time instead of actual KP generation time.
+No App Msg needed (because uses commit to coordinate instead).